ssube/noicejs/docs/api/noicejs.containernotbounderror.md

 ## ContainerNotBoundError class

-Container is not bound yet and not ready to be used.
+Error indicating that this container is not bound yet and not ready to be used.

 <b>Signature:</b>